 Dangerous Cargo

 Trucks often carry dangerous cargo and hazardous materials.
 It’s possible that the shipper of the hazardous materials may also be held liable if you are injured in this type of incident.
-A truck accident attorney can help determine all parties involved to seek compensation for your claim.
+A truck accident attorney can help determine all parties involved to seek the compensation for your claim.

 Driver Fatigue